pixielabs/handbook/01-working-at-pixie-labs/02-tools.md

 ## Tracking time
 Use [Harvest](https://www.getharvest.com) to track your time against subtasks directly from ClickUp.
 We track our time so we know we are balancing our client projects correctly.
-Use[Forecast](https://forecastapp.com/) to see what projects you arebooked on in the coming days and weeks.
+Use [Forecast](https://forecastapp.com/) to see what projects you arebooked on in the coming days and weeks.
 This allows you to effectively manage your time between projects.